band/bandstands/noteBox/Patricia DeAnna - not ready for the revolution.md

 You are not fighting for chaos--you are fighting for something better.
 If you don't know what that is, you will not win.

-### 6 - You don't understand how important influence is-or how to wield it.
+### 6 - You don't understand how important influence is--or how to wield it.
 Power isn't just taken.
 It's built.
 It's cultivated.
 It's wielded strategically.
 - Influence moves people faster than outrage.
 - Culture shifts before laws do.